ayasrah/mahaam/mahaam-docs/docs/infra/exceptions.md

 ### Go case

 Go traditionally avoids exceptions in favor of returning errors.
-However, `mahaam-api-go` follows the same exception handling pattern used in other Mahaam backends like `mahaam-api-cs`, `mahaam-api-java`, etc.
+However, `mahaam-api-go` follows the principle to break the request flow then catch and handle on the top level.

 From the official [Go blog on defer, panic, and recover](https://go.dev/blog/defer-panic-and-recover):